glistermelon/advent-of-code/README.md

    The problematic case is if someone tries to create a large-scale copy, especially with the intent to make money off of it.
 However, in that case, it should really be a copyright of the problems themselves that is preventative, not the puzzle inputs.

 4. Being even broader, I think it's perfectly fine to include any part of AoC in any project with lack of malicious intent.
-I can think of a lot of projects built upon AoC that do not affect Eric whatsoever.
+I can think of a lot of theoretical projects built upon AoC that would not affect Eric whatsoever.
    So long as credit is provided, it isn't a problem to me.

    * *Sure, it isn't a problem for you, but this isn't your work at hand, and it IS a problem for the developer.* I operate on my own beliefs, not others'.